jasonmerecki/blog/useepoch/trucks-bend-time-and-space.md

 Working with UTC Time requires the tech teams (engineering, QA) to shift how they think about time values.
 That's hard, since people read clocks since elementary school and rarely need to deal with time math.

+It is further hard because in conversation, people will refer to an offset at the locations

 ## Eliminate datetime type!